-We are excited to be working with our friends and long-term partner Who Gives A Crap to bring a new, innovative approach to solving some of sanitations biggest issues.
+We are excited to be working with our friends and long-term partner Who Gives A Crap to bring a new and innovative approach to solving some of sanitation's biggest issues.
 Together we will take challenging sanitation problems and through the Impact Accelerator, develop innovative new solutions.

 The Impact Accelerator

-The Impact Accelerator will trial new approaches to sanitation in WaterAid's programs across the globe.
-We will focus on innovative and scalable approaches to current problems, as well as neglected areas of sanitation.
-We will also seek to identify ideas that if successful, could attract additional ongoing investment from other government, non-government, and private sector funders to reach large scale impact.
-Central to the fund is a commitment to sharing with openness what initiatives are succeeding, which are failing and why, so the entire sector can benefit.
-We want the fund to help the global community achieve the goal of everyone, everywhere having access to a clean and functioning toilet.
+The Impact Accelerator will trial new approaches to creating sanitation solutions in WaterAid's programs across the globe.
+It will focus on innovative and scalable approaches to the current problems and neglected areas of sanitation.
+We will also look to identify ideas to attract additional ongoing investment from other government, non-government and private sector funders, to secure large scale impact.
+Central to the Impact Accelerator is a commitment to sharing which initiatives are succeeding, which are failing and why, so the entire sector can benefit from its learnings.
+We want the fund to help the global community achieve its goal of everyone, everywhere having access to a clean and functioning toilet.